 Sample Analysis

 Selected samples collected during this RI were submitted to laboratories for analysis.
 The sample analytical parameter lists are provided in Table 1.
-Laboratories were selected by MPCA from a list of state-contract laboratories or other state agency laboratories.
+Laboratories were selected by the MPCA from a list of state-contract laboratories or other state agency laboratories.
 A summary of samples collected is provided in Tables 2 and 3.
 Samples were analyzed at Pace Analytical Services, Inc. (Pace) of Minneapolis, Minnesota for all of the parameters listed, with the following exceptions:

-Groundwater analysis of volatile organic compounds (VOCs), Per- and Polyfluoroalkyl Substances (PFAS), and 1,4 Dioxane was performed by Minnesota Department of Health (MDH) laboratories.
+Groundwater analysis of volatile organic compounds (VOCs), Per- and Polyfluoroalkyl Substances (PFAS), and 1,4-dioxane was performed by Minnesota Department of Health (MDH) laboratories.

 A select group of waste sample parameters were analyzed at Minnesota Valley Testing Laboratories, Inc. (MVTL) of New Ulm, Minnesota and Beta Analytical Testing Laboratory (Beta) of Miami, Florida.